More Popular Issues

 Distribution of answers submitted by Australian voters.

-Yes, Australia's mental healthcare system needs more funding to provide a higher quality of care and services
+Yes, our mental healthcare system needs more funding to provide a higher quality of care and services

 Data includes total votes submitted by visitors since Aug 29, 2013.
 For users that answer more than once (yes we know), only their most recent answer is counted in the total results.
 Total percentages may not add up to exactly 100% as we allow users to submit "grey area" stances that may not be categorized into yes/no stances.

 2 years ago by theguardian.com

 3 years ago by theguardian.com